GOWTHAMD-7/Cybertra/README.md

 # Start the server
 uvicorn main:app --reload
 ```

+## Deployment

+### Vercel Deployment
+This project is configured for deployment on Vercel:

+1. Connect your GitHub repository to Vercel
+2. Set the necessary environment variables in the Vercel dashboard
+3. Deploy with the following settings:
+   - Framework Preset: Other
+   - Build Command: None (automatically handled)
+   - Output Directory: /vercel/output
+   - Install Command: pip install -r requirements.txt

+### Other Platforms
+The application can also be deployed on:
+- Heroku (use a Procfile)
+- AWS Lambda (with additional configuration)
+- Google Cloud Run (containerized)

 ## Handling Rate Limits
 The system has been enhanced to handle rate limit errors from both the OpenAI and Gemini APIs.
 If a rate limit is encountered: